yannart/gaelyk-validation-plugin/README.md

 Example quickstart
 ------------------

--Checkout the example branch.
+*	Checkout the example branch.
--In a console "grandlew classes" then "grandlew gaeRun" -Open a browser with the URL http://localhost:8080/validation-demo/form.groovy -Test the validation while completing the form.
+*	In a console "grandlew classes" then "grandlew gaeRun"
+*	Open a browser with the URL http://localhost:8080/validation-demo/form.groovy
+*	Test the validation while completing the form.
 The field "Field not validated at client side" is not validated on the client side ;-)

 Introduction
 ------------